 History has shown that the stock market always rises over the long term.
 Bear markets and crashes happen, but the market always makes a comeback and eventually rises higher than it ever was before.

 Many professional investors say that determining your investments solely on the basis of whether the market is bullish or bearish is unwise.
 It is better to base investments on research into strong, competent businesses with plenty of growth potential.
 Over time, educated and informed investments tend to profit more than investments based on rumor, fear, guesswork and superstition.

-To learn more about how stock market trends work, you can follow the links on the next page.
+To learn more about how stock market trends work, you can follow the links below.